eternablue/Token-Impersonation/README.md

     TOKEN_DUPLICATE | TOKEN_ASSIGN_PRIMARY, 0, SecurityImpersonation, TokenPrimary, &hDupToken);
 ```

-We can then use the `CreateProcessWithTokenW` (no ANSI version 👎) to spwan a process, and specify the token that it wll have when created.
+We can then use the `CreateProcessWithTokenW` (no ANSI version 👎) to spawn a process, and specify the token that it wll have when created.
 We wll supplu the token we duplcated earlier :

 ```cpp
 CreateProcessWithTokenW(hDupToken, LOGON_WITH_PROFILE, L"C:\\Windows\\System32\\cmd.exe", 0, 0, 0, 0,